robertangeles/prompts/write_micro_essay.md

 # OUTPUT FORMAT

-- Output a full, publish-ready essay about the content provided using the instructions above in British English.
+- Output a full, publish-ready essay about the content provided using the instructions above using British English.

 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.